Where to Stay in Berlin, Germany: The Best Hotels & Areas

 • Grimm’s Hotel am Potsdamer Platz is a quirky hotel located at the southwestern fringes of Mitte close to Potsdamer Platz.
 The hotel offers excellent city views from most rooms.

 • Hotel Adlon Kempinski Berlin is Berlin’s most legendary 5-star luxury hotel.
 It’s located steps away from Brandenburg Gate.
-There’s a classic grand hotel vibe here that’ll make you feel more like royalty than a traveller.
-The hotel is so famous, you’ve probably seen it in at least half a dozen movies.
+There’s a classic grand hotel vibe here that’ll make you feel more like royalty than a traveler.
+The hotel is so famous you’ve probably seen it in at least half a dozen movies!

 Kreuzberg

-✓ Top area to stay for an alternative vibe in a central city neighbourhood
+✓ Top area to stay for an alternative vibe in a central city neighborhood

 When trying to find the perfect place to stay in Berlin, don’t limit your search to Mitte.
-Kreuzberg is the city’s hippest central district.
-It’s is one of the city’s best districts for travellers looking to experience a more “local” vibe.
+Kreuzberg is the city’s hippest central district and one of the coolest districts for travelers looking to experience a more “local” vibe.

 And it’s not so far away.

 Kreuzberg is located just south of Mitte.
-The area even hangs on to a handful of the city’s best attractions.
-It’s home to Checkpoint Charlie, the former East/West border checkpoint.
-It’s also got a few interesting WWII and Cold War relics like the Topography of Terror and sections of the Berlin Wall.
-Kreuzberg is the next-best alternative district to base yourself in while visiting Berlin.
+The area even hangs on to a handful of the city’s top attractions.
+Stop by Checkpoint Charlie, the former East/West border checkpoint.
+Spot interesting WWII relics like the Topography of Terror.
+And step back into the Cold War by searching out some of the city’s few remaining sections of the Berlin Wall.
+Outside of Mitte, Kreuzberg is the next-best alternative to base yourself while visiting Berlin.

 Street Art in Kreuzberg

 Kreuzberg doesn’t quite have the glamour of Mitte or Charlottenburg.
-In fact, it’s quite the opposite.
-At least in parts.
-Whereas there’s little distinction between West Kreuzberg and the rest of West Berlin, East Kreuzberg has a true lived-in feel.
+In fact, it’s quite the opposite, at least in parts.
+Whereas there’s little distinction between West Kreuzberg and the rest of West Berlin, East Kreuzberg has a truly lived-in feel.

-Mature travellers will feel more at home in Mitte or Charlottenburg.
-Younger travellers, however, should seriously consider staying in Kreuzberg.
+Mature travelers will feel more at home in Mitte or Charlottenburg.
+Younger travelers, however, should seriously consider staying in Kreuzberg.
 It’s among Berlin’s coolest places to eat, drink and let loose.

 Recommended hotels in Kreuzberg

 Kreuzberg hasn’t always been a top choice for accommodations in Berlin.
-The neighbourhood is just beginning to fulfill its potential as one of the best neighbourhoods in the city for travellers.
+The area is just beginning to fulfill its potential as a top-notch neighborhood for travelers.
 Stylish boutique hotels and hip hostels round out much of the selection here.

 • Grand Hostel is a hostel/guesthouse occupying a beautiful 19th-century building in Kreuzberg.
 It offers both private and shared rooms.

 • Mondrian Suites Berlin am Checkpoint Charlie is an elegant 4-star property.
 It offers excellent value modern studios and apartments.
-Hotel is conveniently located close to Checkpoint Charlie and the Kochstraße U-bahn station.
+The hotel is conveniently located close to Checkpoint Charlie and the Kochstraße U-bahn station.
 The heart of Berlin Mitte is a quick walk away.

 Friedrichshain

-✓ Best neighbourhood to stay for experiencing Berlin’s nightlife
+✓ Best neighborhood to stay for experiencing Berlin’s nightlife

-Along with Kreuzberg to the west, Friedrichshain is one of central Berlin’s most colourful districts.
+Along with Kreuzberg to the west, Friedrichshain is one of central Berlin’s most colorful districts.
 But staying in Friedrichshain won’t be right for everyone.

 The district has a gritty reputation that even East Kreuzberg can’t quite beat.
 That’s not to say Friedrichshain is necessarily unsafe.
-A little rough around the edges?
+A little rough around the edges, though?
 No doubt.

 Street Art on Building in Kreuzberg-Friedrichshain

-For going a little loco, Friedrichshain might be one of the top areas in Berlin.
-Some of the city’s most famous bars & clubs call the neighbourhood home.
-Many are conveniently located within stumbling distance of some of the best hotels in Friedrichshain.
+For going a little loco, Friedrichshain might be your go-to.
+Some of the city’s most famous bars and clubs call the neighborhood home.
+Many are conveniently located within stumbling distance of some of the most popular hotels in Friedrichshain.
 (If that’s your kind of thing.)

 Friedrichshain is not quite as central as Mitte or Kreuzberg.
 The district is, however, well connected to the rest of the city by public transportation.
-The Berlin Ostbahnhof and Warschauer Straße S-bahn stations are only a couple stops away from the centre of town.
+The Berlin Ostbahnhof and Warschauer Straße S-bahn stations are only a couple of stops away from the center of town.

 Recommended hotels in Friedrichshain

 Friedrichshain’s growing popularity has sparked an explosion of new hostels, guesthouses & hotels.
-The best hotels in Friedrichshain are surprisingly sophisticated and stylish.
+The top hotels in Friedrichshain are surprisingly sophisticated and stylish.

 • Industriepalast Hostel & Hotel Berlin is a cool budget design hotel & hostel close to the Warschauer Straße U-bahn.
 Comfy and clean rooms are complemented by great amenities.
 Facilities include a shared outdoor terrace and a recreation area with a pool and foosball table.
 It’s a good choice if you want to dig into Berlin’s club scene.